Syksy/oscar/README.md

 # Citation

-Anni S. Halkola, Kaisa Joki, Tuomas Mirtti, Marko M. Mäkelä, Tero Aittokallio, Teemu D. Laajala.
-OSCAR: Optimal subset cardinality regression using the L0-pseudonorm with applications to prognostic modelling of prostate cancer. bioRxiv 2022.06.29.498064; doi: https://doi.org/10.1101/2022.06.29.498064
+If you use the `oscar` methodology/package, please use the following citation:

-<a href="https://www.biorxiv.org/content/10.1101/2022.06.29.498064v1" class="uri">Direct bioarXiv link to the preprint</a>
+Halkola AS, Joki K, Mirtti T, Mäkelä MM, Aittokallio T, Laajala TD (2023).
+OSCAR: Optimal subset cardinality regression using the L0-pseudonorm with applications to prognostic modelling of prostate cancer.
+PLoS Comput Biol 19(3): e1010333. <a href="https://doi.org/10.1371/journal.pcbi.1010333" class="uri">https://doi.org/10.1371/journal.pcbi.1010333</a>

 # CRAN